ultnexusdev/UltNexus/README.md

 ### 2. Fully Dynamic — No Hardcoded Text
 All user-facing text (button labels, headings, descriptions) will be managed through a **centralized translation system** (`i18n`).
 Nothing is hardcoded into components.

+### 3. Full Mobile Responsiveness (Mobile-First Approach):** The platform is built to provide a seamless and adaptive user experience across all mobile devices.
+This principle applies strictly to the current state and all future updates; every UI component must remain fully responsive and visually optimized for mobile viewports.

 ```
 ❌  <button>Save</button>
 ✅  <button>{t("save_button")}</button>